 PMS makes life hard

 Of course, being premenstrual isn’t some amazing moment of divine energy where everything feels suddenly clear and easy.
 In fact, for a lot of people who menstruate, it’s their least favourite event in their calendar.
-A couple of days of misery, pain and all-round crappiness.
+A couple of days of misery, pain and all-around crappiness.

 Historically, PMS was seen as something imagined and anyone who reported symptoms was told it’s ‘all in their heads‘.
 So this distrust of what we experience when we are premenstrual goes way back, even though 80% of people who menstruate experience one or more symptoms during each cycle.
 For a small percentage, these symptoms are so extreme that they have premenstrual dysphoric disorder (PMDD).